AriFordsham/GHCWiki/records/overloaded-record-fields/design.md

 - If `T` is imported it does not matter whether `-XOverloadedRecordFields` is enabled in the module where `T` was defined.

-All this is very like the special treatment of `Coercible` instances (see [ Safe Coercions](http://research.microsoft.com/en-us/um/people/simonpj/papers/ext-f/)).

-This enables representation hiding: just like at present, exporting the field selector permits access to the field.
+This design supports representation hiding: just like at present, exporting the field selector permits access to the field.
 For example, consider the following module:

 ```wiki
 module M ( R(x), S ) where